-Why is UT Southwestern Medical Center building a new University Hospital?
+Why is UT Southwestern building a new hospital?

 St. Paul University Hospital, which opened in 1964, cannot be expanded to handle growing capacity needs or economically renovated to incorporate the state-of-the-art technology required to practice the medicine of the future.
 Zale Lipshy University Hospital, while still in prime condition, is operating at full capacity and cannot be expanded.

-Together with Zale Lipshy University Hospital, the new Clements University Hospital will fully integrate UT Southwestern Medical Center’s education, research, and patient care missions, enabling the Medical Center to:
+Together with Zale Lipshy University Hospital, the new Clements University Hospital will fully integrate UT Southwestern’s education, research, and patient care missions, enabling the Medical Center to:

 What is the Southwestern Medical District, and how is it different from UT Southwestern Medical Center?

 The Southwestern Medical District is a designation given to the area that includesUT Southwestern Medical Center, Parkland Memorial Hospital, and Children’s Medical Center.
 As affiliated hospitals of UT Southwestern, Parkland and Children’s are primary care teaching hospitals for UT Southwestern, with their patients cared for by UT Southwestern faculty physicians.